goshippo/about-us/antipattern.md

 * You are anxious at meetings with leadership
 * You are constantly getting pulled in different directions by your work
 * You don't care about what the customers want
+* You feel unending pressure to deliver
+* You don't know why you are working on something
 * You're learning new technologies only to advance your career

 ### You're getting jaded